 Debian GNU/LINUX – It is also possible to run a Debian distribution on Raspberry.
 Unfortunately it does not run on RPi4, more information can be found on debian.org

 CAUTION when using Pi4 it is advised to use the official power supply unit.
 Due to some mishaps in engineering department Pi can throttle itself due to lack of power, not power up properly or not supply enough power to peripherals with a third party power supply unit!
 With RPi4 use the official power supply unit!

-Other Pi versions can be powered with your mobile phone charger.
+Other Pi versions can be powered with your nearest mobile phone charger.
 Make sure that the charger is of good quality and outputs 5V and at least 1A.

-It is also important to invest in a good case for our Raspberry.
+It is also important to invest in a good case for your Raspberry.
 Get one with cooling – either active in form of a fan, or passive in form of a case like FLIRC shown above.
 You will get away with a case without cooling as well, but bear in mind that your server might get hot.
 But unless you exceed 85 Celsius you are good.

 Active cooling means fan noise, but the case should be very cheap.
 Passive cooling is a bit more expensive but you have an absolutely silent server.
 Performance-wise there will not be any difference.
 The choice is yours.

 My Pi currently runs enclosed in the FLIRC case.
 At idle, the CPU temperature is around 41°C. According to some testers, on full CPU load the temperature should not exceed 60°C. Which is nice.
 Take a look below at temperature comparison chart to see the difference.

 The spike between 5:00am and 5:30am is caused by antivirus scan.

 With the FLIRC case the average temperature dropped 10°C, that is a 20% drop!
-Moreover, the maximum temperature in FLIRC case is the same as the lowest recorder without any cooling.
+Moreover, the maximum temperature in FLIRC case is the same as the lowest recorded without any cooling.